KovRon/Weblogic_OracleDB_Jackrabbit/README.md

-Ansible playbook for deploying and creating Java, OracleDB 11gR2, Apache Jackrabbit and WebLogic 12c R2 Domain with Oracle Fusion Middleware Infrastructure on RedHat 6 or CentOS 6 VMs automatically.
+Set of Ansible playbooks for deploying and creating Java, OracleDB 11gR2, Apache Jackrabbit and WebLogic 12c R2 Domain with Oracle Fusion Middleware Infrastructure on RedHat 6 or CentOS 6 VMs automatically.

 Vagrant uses for the management of VMs.
 Vagrantfiles included.